m-ciesielski-lab/portfolio/Postman Collection/Tests Trello board backgrounds.md

 }
 ```

-A quick look at response in json, that we got from the app Trello.We have all the query parameters specified, but now need to check two things.
-Board name and board colour.
+A quick look at response in json, received from the Trello app.
+We've listed all of the query parameters, but we still need to check two items.
+The name of the board and the color of the board.

 Let's see: